- Give credit to the original ideas of others through paper attribution and citation.

 There are many ways to find both popular and scholarly sources, including Google and Google Scholar.
 You also have the option of beginning your search through your school’s Library website (e.g., MSU Libraries).
 There are two main advantages to using the Libraries’ search as your starting point, especially for scholarly or journal articles.
 The Libraries’ search can make it easier to narrow and sort your searches by type of article or subject.
-You will also have automatic access to articles for which the library subscribes.
-Often when you’re using Google or Google Scholar, you may be asked to pay or log in to view the whole article (full-text).
-If you start at the Libraries’ page, you typically just need to enter your school ID and password to get access.
+You will also have automatic access to articles to which the library subscribes.
+Often when you are using Google or Google Scholar, you may be asked to pay or log in to view the whole article (full-text).
+If you start at a school library’s page, you typically just need to enter your school ID and password to get access.

 For each source that you use, you will want to keep track of certain types of bibliographic information to include in your citations, including the authors, the year it was published, the title of the work, and the publisher (and/or the URL).
 The order of the bibliographic elements is prescribed by the citation style, which is a convention for the sequence of information and punctuation used.
 People write for different purposes and different audiences.
 Citation styles reflect these differences by specifying: